balancednetwork/balanced-contracts/tests/tests_guide.md

 Testing in NoteBook

-- Step 1 : Test files are outside `core_contracts`.
+- Step 1 : Test files are outside of  `core_contracts`.
 - Step 2 : These are the tests written in jupyter notebook .
 You just need to run Jupyter Notebook in the folder that contains these test files.